Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 |:----------------------:|:----------------:|:----------------:|:-------------------:|:----------------:|:---------:|:-------:|
 | [ASReview](#asreview)  |:white_check_mark:|:white_check_mark:|     :zap:[^1]       |:white_check_mark:|   :x:     |:zap:[^2]|

-:white_check_mark: Yes/Implemented
+:white_check_mark: Yes/Implemented;
-:x: No/Not implemented
+:x: No/Not implemented;
-:zap: With some effort (add a :link: to more explaination)
+:zap: With some effort (add a footnote with more explaination);
-:grey_question: Unknown (requires an issue)
+:grey_question: Unknown (requires an issue).

 [^1]: Extracting the feature matrix in ASReview is available via an [extension](https://github.com/asreview/asreview-extension-vocab-extractor).